RD211/RowMate/docs/Sprint 3/retrospective.md

 - We improved our communication for merge request reviews by using discord and our chat bot that informs us of new merge requests!
 - We organized in order for everybody to understand our architecture!
 - We divided the work more evenly for assignment texts!
+- We strugled with created some of the entities but we managed to pull through!
+- We had some problems with configuration files but we also solved them!

 # Problems encountered